-It's time for your writing block and all of a sudden students are tapping their pencils or staring at a blank computer screen, looking around in a panic.
+It's time for your writing block, and all of a sudden, students are tapping their pencils or staring at a blank computer screen, looking around in a panic.
 Sound familiar?
-Teaching writing is one of those things that comes easily to some and is extremely difficult for others.
+Teaching writing is one of those things that come easily to some and is extremely difficult for others.
 Here are some ways to help your struggling writers increase their confidence!

 1. Simplify & Break It Down

 Writing is process that has multiple steps.
 As a teacher, we must teach each of these steps individually before expecting our learners to write an entire paper.
 Focus on one writing skill at a time.
 Take a day and teach what should be included throughout introductions.
 Have students practice writing their own introductions before moving on to the body paragraphs and conclusion.

 Sometimes just getting started is the hardest part!
 Sentence starters do wonders for students that need a visual reminder of things they can talk about.
 Graphic organizers can also be a helpful writing tool for many learners!
 These resources help make teaching writing easier by breaking down different sections of the text for better understanding!